Header-section-bg

 What consequences can cyber extortion have?

 Cyber extortion attacks may have a range of consequences, some of which may be serious and long lasting.
-For example, attackers may expose your personal information, which may lead to further cyberattacks, or leak private pictures that cause reputational damage and emotional distress.
+For example, attackers may expose your personal information, which may lead to further cyberattacks and data breaches, or leak private pictures that cause reputational damage and emotional distress.
 If you decide to pay the ransom, you may be out of pocket without any guarantee that the attack will end.